 Sacred Palace

-Iolani Palace, the official residence of Hawaii’s monarchy, is a marvel of opulence, innovation and political intrigue.
-Meticulously restored to its former grandeur, this National Historic Landmark in downtown Honolulu tells of a time when their Majesties, King Kalakaua, who built the palace in 1882, and his sister and successor, Queen Liliuokalani, walked its celebrated halls.
+ʻIolani Palace, the official residence of Hawaiʻi’s monarchy, is a marvel of opulence, innovation and political intrigue.
+Meticulously restored to its former grandeur, this National Historic Landmark in downtown Honolulu tells of a time when their Majesties, King Kalākaua, who built the palace in 1882, and his sister and successor, Queen Liliʻuokalani, walked its celebrated halls.

-Today, you can enjoy one of the most spectacular living restorations in all of Polynesia and immerse yourself in Hawaii’s royal heritage.
+Today, you can enjoy one of the most spectacular living restorations in all of Polynesia and immerse yourself in Hawaiʻi’s royal heritage.
 E komo mai!
 Welcome!

 A King's Noble Vision

-Iolani Palace was built in 1882 by the last king of Hawaii, King Kalakaua.
-It remained a royal residence until Queen Liliuokalani, the king's sister and successor, was deposed and the Hawaiian monarchy overthrown in January 1893.
-The Palace served as capitol of the Provisional Government, Republic, Territory and State of Hawaii until 1969.
+ʻIolani Palace was built in 1882 by the last king of Hawaiʻi, King Kalākaua.
+It remained a royal residence until Queen Liliʻuokalani, the king's sister and successor, was deposed and the Hawaiian monarchy overthrown in January 1893.
+The Palace served as capitol of the Provisional Government, Republic, Territory and State of Hawaiʻi until 1969.